euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 		- Local SSDs have higher IOPS but are volatile, working only for the assigned instance session.
 Should be used as a swap disk
 	- Standard disks higher amount of capacity per dollar

+**Disk options**
+- Boot disk
+	- Every VM comes with a single root persistent disk
+	- Image is loaded during first boot
+		- Bootable: attach to a VM and boot
+		- Durable: surviv

 **VMs access**
 - Linux, SSH using tcp:22
 - Windows, RDP using tcp:3389